joeduffy/joeduffy.github.io/_posts/2015-12-19-safe-native-code.md

 I've mentioned [profile guided optimization](https://en.wikipedia.org/wiki/Profile-guided_optimization) (PGO) already.
-This was a critical element to "go that last mile" after mostly everything else in this article had been made competetive.
+This was a critical element to "go that last mile" after mostly everything else in this article had been made competitive.
 This gave our browser program boosts in the neighborhood of 30-40% on benchmarks like [SunSpider]( https://webkit.org/perf/sunspider/sunspider.html) and [Octane](https://developers.google.com/octane/).

 Most of what went into PGO was similar to classical native profilers, with two big differences.